liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/20-frontend-development-in-liferay/10-javascript-in-liferay.markdown

 today.
 The syntax is designed to make it easier to navigate a document, select DOM elements, create animations, handle events, and develop Ajax applications.

-While jQuery is great for small websites, once you start creating high scalable applications, like Java portals, you'll need a more robust solution.
+While jQuery is great for small websites, once you start creating highly scalable applications like Java portals, you'll need a more robust solution.
 That being the case, we strongly recommend you to use one of our other provided solutions mentioned above.